Delilah DiCrescenzo: "Hey There Delilah"

 She is the subject of the Plain White T's 2006 song "Hey There Delilah", which reached number 1 on the Billboard Hot 100 in 2007.
 She had met Plain White T's singer Tom Higgenson through a mutual friend.
 Higgenson was inspired to write the song after meeting her.
-Though the two were never in a relationship, DiCrescenzo did attend the 2008 Grammy Award show as the guest of Higgenson, where her namesake song was nominated for 2008 Song of the Year (won by Amy Winehouse for "Rehab").
+Though the two were never in a relationship, DiCrescenzo did attend the 50th Grammy Awards in February 2008 as the guest of Higgenson, where her namesake song was nominated for 2008 Song of the Year.